buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- If I already have an [image indexe](https://github.com/opencontainers/image-spec/blob/master/image-index.md) created and I want to add support for new plaform, how do I do it?
+- How would I add support for a new platform to an existing [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md)?
 - What are the intermediate images for each target named/called?
 - What happen if I want to exclude some buildpack for a particular target?
 - What happen if I want to include the same file or folder for every image, do I have to copy then inside the {os}-{arch} folder?